Skip to Content

 Current Clinical Trials

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with small intestine adenocarcinoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with small intestine adenocarcinoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Treatment options under clinical evaluation:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with small intestine leiomyosarcoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with small intestine leiomyosarcoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent small intestine cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent small intestine cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 Updated statistics with estimated new cases and deaths for 2016 (cited American Cancer Society as reference 1).

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.